isbg/isbg/README.md

-    --imapuser username   Who you login as [rogerb] --imapinbox mbox      Name of your inbox folder [INBOX] --spaminbox mbox      Name of your spam folder [INBOX.spam] --maxsize numbytes    Messages larger than this will be ignored as they are unlikely to be spam [120000]
+    --imapuser username   Who you login as [rogerb] --imapinbox mbox      Name of your inbox folder [INBOX] --spaminbox mbox      Name of your spam folder [INBOX.spam] --teachonly           Don't search spam, just learn from folders --learnspambox mbox   Name of your learn spam folder [INBOX.spam] --learnhambox mbox    Name of your learn ham folder [INBOX] --movehamto mbox      Move ham to folder [INBOX.ham] --learnthendestroy    Mark learnt messages for deletion
+    --maxsize numbytes    Messages larger than this will be ignored as they are unlikely to be spam [120000]
     --noreport            Don't include the SpamAssassin report in the message copied to your spam folder
-    --flag                The spams will be flagged in your inbox --delete              The spams will be marked for deletion from your inbox --expunge             Cause marked for deletion messages to also be deleted (only useful if --delete is specified)
+    --flag                The spams will be flagged in your inbox --delete              The spams will be marked for deletion from your inbox --deletehigherthan #  Delete any spam with a score higher than # --expunge             Cause marked for deletion messages to also be deleted (only useful if --delete is specified)
     --verbose             Show IMAP stuff happening
-    --spamc               Use spamc instead of standalone SpamAssassin binary --savepw              Store the password to be used in future runs --nostats             Don't print stats
+    --spamc               Use spamc instead of standalone SpamAssassin binary --savepw              Store the password to be used in future runs --noninteractive      Prevent interactive requests
+    --ignorelockfile      Don't stop if lock file is present --nostats             Don't print stats
     --exitcodes           Use different exitcodes (see doc)